-You know the importance of a good sports bra.
-Whether running, practicing yoga or tackling a cross-fit class, you want your boobs to stay in place and out of the way.
+You know the importance of a good sports bra for running, yoga or tackling a cross-fit class.
 However, you also know how gross a sports bra can get after a sweaty workout session.

 Personally, I only have a few sports bras on rotation and try to do laundry as least as possible!
-However, what I’ve learned since I work at a sports bra company is that washing them actually extends their life span!
+However, what I've learned is that washing them actually extends their life span.
+Plus, it is pretty gross if you don't.

 It also keeps your boobs from getting a staph infections (ew!).
 So how does one take care of their sports bra?
 Here are some tips.